samuelkinyanjui/-finish_mobile_version_rev/README.md

 This project contains My Portfolio  mobile  version.It shows you everything about me and the services I can provide.
-I it server the clients when my mobile app is not accessible I have added menu Items that spears on clicking hamburger
+I it server the clients when my mobile app is not accessible I have added menu Items that spears on clicking hamburger I have added pop up menu that give full description of the individual project

 ## 🚀 Live Demo